The Commitments at the Palace Theatre

 Photos: Johan Persson

-The Commitments is on at the Palace Theatre until 23rd February 2014, for further information or to book visit here.
+The Commitments is at the Palace Theatre until 23rd February 2014.
+For further information or to book visit the theatre’s website here.